Woodland Improvement Grant – Restructuring Regeneration

 Two grant rates are available, and there are two steps to determine whether your proposal will be eligible.

-Step 2 – check that your application and each claim year includes at least the minimum levels of 'other species', for your grant rate prescription as set out below.
-'Other species,' is defined as any of the supporting component species, broadleaved or conifer, as identified within the relevant approved forest plan or licence.
-There may be instances when application/claims are comprised wholly of 'other species'; these will be eligible for grant payment under the rate determined in Step 1.
+Step 2 – check that your application and each claim year includes at least the minimum levels of ‘other species’, for your grant rate prescription as set out below.
+‘Other species,’ is defined as any of the supporting component species, broadleaved or conifer, as identified within the relevant approved forest plan or Felling Permission.
+There may be instances when application/claims are comprised wholly of ‘other species’; these will be eligible for grant payment under the rate determined in Step 1.

 If your forest plan / management plan meets the Delivering Diversity and Resilience prescription, but your proposed restocking does not include the species diversity required for the higher rate, you may still be eligible for the lower rate, as long as you apply for the lower rate in your application (see table below).